home-assistant/architecture/adr/0003-monitor-condition-and-data-selectors.md

 ## Context

 A lot of Home Assistant integrations use config options like `CONF_MONITORED_CONDITIONS` to allow the user to select which data the integration should expose from the data.
-This means that the user needs to know what the different data points means while setting up the component/platform.
-While configuring it's Lovelace UI, the user has the option to include the entity or not.
+This means that the user needs to know what the different data points mean while setting up the integration.
+While configuring its Lovelace UI, the user has the option to include the entity or not.
 This means that we allow the user to pick twice.

 ## Decision